Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 # Working with Forms

 HTML Forms allow us to manipulate data.
-To create forms for Icinga Web we use or extend the `Form` class.
+To create forms for Icinga Web we use or extend the `Form` class provided by `ipl-html`.

 All custom form classes should be created in `application/forms`.